ron-rivest/2016-aus-senate-audit/README.md

 # 2016-aus-senate-audit

-This directory is to support work on auditing the 2016 Australian Senate elections.
+This directory is to support work on the possible auditing the 2016 Australian Senate elections.

 The work is joint with Vanessa Teague (U. Melbourne), Philip Stark (UC Berkeley),